 Law requires rabies Vaccinations.
 Kittens may receive a single dose of a killed vaccine after 14 weeks of age.
 A booster may be administered at one year, then every three years after that.
 Some Bengals react poorly to the rabies vaccine, Therefore, if your kitten is not at risk, we suggest you postpone the rabies vaccine until 6 months or older.

-In most cases, our clients elect to take advantage of the low cost spay/neuter program offered by North Penn Animal hospital for Indian Creek kittens.
-If you elect this service, it must be performed at 12 – 14 weeks of age, prior to leaving the cattery.
-If you prefer your own veterinarian to perform the procedure, you should arrange a date for the surgery at the time of your first well visit.
+All adult cats and kittens are spay/neutered, examined by a licensed veterinarian, and micro-chipped prior to leaving our cattery.
 If you are local to our cattery, we STRONGLY recommend that you use North Penn Animal Hospital, our cattery veterinarian, for any future medical services.
 Most veterinarians see very few Bengals in their practice, and do not specialize in the Bengal’s particular needs.
-Our veterinarian is familiar with all of our breeders past history, our veterinary protocol, and is aware of any medical issues surrounding our cattery.
-The advantages of early spay/neuter far outweighs the disadvantages.
-You will find helpful information on this and other cat medical related issues at www.Winnfelinehealth.org/Health.html.
+Our veterinarian makes regular visits, inspects our cattery, and is familiar with all of our adult cats.
+The doctors at North Penn are accustomed to our veterinary protocol, past breeder history, and are aware of any medical issues surrounding our cattery.

 *** If you are unable to use our cattery veterinarian, INSIST that your vet does not use Ketamine as an anesthetic for any procedure.
 We prefer Isoflurane.